WHY TRAVEL GUIDEBOOKS HAVE REFUSED TO DIE

 While this might be useful for someone wanting to find somewhere in a hurry, it doesn’t necessarily satisfy someone with a specialist knowledge of Parisian dining who wants to find the finest eatery, for example.

-So, while online guides are a useful tool for the masses, there’ll always be that section of the market that needs something a little more niche, which is where specialist printed books come into their own.
+So, while online guides are useful tools for the masses, there’ll always be a section of the market that needs something a little more niche, which is where specialist printed books come into their own.

 A digital future?